Comparing Twitter API’s sample stream endpoints

 - App and Project requirements - To access the Twitter API v2, you will need to use credentials from a developer App that is associated with a Project.

-The following tables compare the various types of user lookup endpoints:
+The following tables compare the various types of sampled stream endpoints:

 |Supports specifying the language of Tweets returned||✔|